 So, you’ve gotten over the intimidation of roasting the perfect turkey, and now you have a bunch of leftover turkey!

 Heating up the leftovers and eating the same meal over and over again for the next 3 days just isn’t going to cut it.

 What if I told you, though, that you can transform the leftover skin and bones from your turkey, along with other veggie scraps and leftovers, into one of the best soups imaginable!

 I get sick of leftover turkey, but once I found how wonderful leftover turkey soup can be, I look forward to having Thanksgiving leftovers each year.

 How to make turkey stock from a turkey carcass

 While most people think of making poultry stock from raw bones and veggies, you can also use the bones from already roasted turkeys and chickens to make a tasty soup.

-If you were to throw away the carcass, skin, and bones from your turkey, you’d miss out on being able to make my favorite Thanksgiving leftover recipe, turkey rice soup.
+Rather than throw away the carcass, skin, and bones from your turkey, you’d can transform them into my favorite Thanksgiving leftover soup, turkey rice soup.